ying-tang/help-documentation/_userguides/SDN_Basics_Best_Practices.md

 These emergent complexities have an impact on Cloud network engineering, which is our particular focus.
 Engineers struggle with virtual overlay networks and rely on implementation details of the underlying hardware networks, which can lead to undefined behavior in production Cloud environments.
 Solutions are available.

-This paper gives background information on why and how some choices for SDN seem easy to make, but can lead to difficulty later.
+This paper gives background information on why and how some choices for Software Defined Networking seem easy to make, but can lead to difficulty later.
 It offers some alternatives for creating stable and predictable network environments, based on known principles of behavior for simpler network hardware and software.
 Generally, it examines the best areas of applicability for SDN, and it describes how a user can select the right technologies to use with SDN.

 **Background at Layer 2: Ethernet Switches**